Self-Care: for you, by you

 Women are nurturers by nature.
 We often put the needs of others ahead of our own.
 Sometimes we all need to be reminded that making yourself a priority isn’t selfish, it’s necessary.

-When your to-do list is a mile long, your family needs you, your boss needs you and you feel like there aren’t enough hours in the day, and it’s hard to make your
+When your to-do list is a mile long, your family needs you, your boss needs you and you feel like there aren’t enough hours in the day, and it’s hard to make your wellbeing a priority. inding that perfect balance while avoiding being stretched too thin isn’t impossible.

 Stamp Out the Stress